+Sampling and reporting frequency was generally retained from previous permit.
 Sampling frequency for stormwater-only outfalls is typically quarterly even though BMP inspection occurs monthly.
 The facility may sample more frequently if additional data is required to determine if best management operations and technology are performing as expected.